-If you still can’t figure out how Pete Firman London Palladium prediction trick is done, check out whether my guess is correct.
+If you still can’t figure out how Pete Firman London Palladium prediction trick is done, check out the secret now.

 This is not actually a prediction or precognition trick per se, as defined in the art of mentalism or mental magic.